adhirajkinlekar/TDD-with-Typescript/README.md

 # String Calculator

 This project implements a simple string calculator in TypeScript.
 It supports parsing and summing numbers from strings with various delimiters and provides test coverage to ensure correctness.
+The development process has followed **Test-Driven Development (TDD)** principles, with incremental commits showcasing the working and evolution of the code alongside its tests.

 ## Problem statement
 https://blog.incubyte.co/blog/tdd-assessment/